-Accessing services through Community Mental Health for Central Michigan (CMHCM) is just a phone call away.
+Accessing services through Community Mental Health for Central Michigan (CMHCM) is just a phone call away: 989-772-5938 and ask to speak to the Access Department.
 When you call you can speak to one of our Access Managers who will ask you questions that will help decide if you are eligible for services.
 They will ask you where you live, and to describe what is happening in your life that makes you feel you could benefit from services.
 You will also be asked about your insurance and your income.

 Together, you and one of our Access Managers will determine your next steps:

 - If the situation you describe is an emergency, you will be directed to immediate help.